Collapsible content

 Q4.Where does it park when it's done?
 Does it know when it has covered the entire pool or does it keep going until the battery is low?

-The robot will keep cleaning the pool until the battery is low and then stop at the side of the pool.
+The robot will keep cleaning the pool until the battery is low and then stop at the side of the pool wall.
+If it is not retrieved for a long time, it may be returned to the bottom of the pool.

 Q5.Is it applicable to all slopes?